izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 ## Bong et al.'s Argument

 Recall Deutsch's query regarding whether Wigner and his friend's contradictory accounts of the same situation are reconcilable.
 Bong et al. [@Bong2020] sought to explore a generalisation of this - specifically, whether it is possible to assign a joint probability distribution to statements made by different agents about their own independent measurement outcomes.
-To this end, Bong et al. proceeded to analyse an EWFS, adapted from that considered by Brukner [@Brukner2018], which was in turn inspired by both the set-up of Deutsch's simple Wigner's Friend Scenario and the protocol of a standard Bell test.
+To this end, Bong et al. proceeded to analyse an EWFS, adapted from that considered by Brukner [@Brukner2018], which was in turn inspired by both the set-up of Deutsch's simple Wigner's Friend Scenario and the protocol of a standard Bell test.[^1]

 ### The set-up